LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Apply the Agile development process

 ## Group: Computer Tools
+### Editor

+#### Level 0
+- Find text using a plain text pattern in an editor
+- Find and replace text using a plain text pattern in an editor
+- Navigate a file tree in an editor

+#### Level 1
+- Find text using a regular expression pattern in an editor
+- Find and replace text using a regular expression pattern in an editor
+- Use a multi-line cursor in an editor
+- Write and use macros for your editor

 ### Keyboard

+#### Level 0
 - Type all 26 alphabetical keys without looking at the keyboard
-- Type all 10 numeric keys without looking at the keyboard

 - Write plain English at > 60 WPM
 - Write code at > 40 WPM

+#### Level 1
+- Type all 10 numeric keys without looking at the keyboard
 - Write plain English at > 80 WPM
 - Write code at > 50 WPM
+- Find and apply keyboard shortcuts in commonly used applications
+- Navigate text without using the mouse
+- Remap modifier keys for faster use

+#### Level 2
 - Write plain English at > 100 WPM
 - Write code at > 60 WPM

-- Use a multi-line cursor
-- Find text using a plain text pattern
-- Find text using a regular expression pattern
-- Find and replace text using a plain text pattern
-- Find and replace text using a regular expression pattern

-- Find and apply keyboard shortcuts in commonly used applications
-- Navigate a text editor without using the mouse
 - Navigate the OS without using the mouse
-- Remap modifier keys for faster use

-- Write and use macros for your editor

 ### File Management

+#### Level 0
 - Locate files and directories using the default file browser in the OS
 - Create files and directories using the default file browser in the OS
 - Edit files and directories using the default file browser in the OS